bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 * Unless the pulse sequence is exclusively associated with a specific qMRI application (e.g. `MP2RAGE`), sequence names are NOT used as `grouping suffixes`.
-* If it is possible to derive a qMRI application from an already existing `grouping suffix` by means of defining a set of logical conditions over the metadata fields, the _table of method-specific priority levels_ and the _table of qMRI applications that can be derived from an existing `grouping suffix`_ MUST be expanded instead of introducing a new `grouping suffix`.
+* If it is possible to derive a qMRI application from an already existing `grouping suffix` by defining a set of logical conditions over the metadata fields, the _table of method-specific priority levels_ and the _table of qMRI applications that can be derived from an existing `grouping suffix`_ MUST be expanded instead of introducing a new `grouping suffix`.
- Please visit the _JSON content for `grouping suffixes` for further details.
+ Please visit the _JSON content for `grouping suffixes`_ for further details.
-* Please note that if a structural data has the type of `grouped scan collection`, the use of `_suffix` alone cannot distinguish its members from each other, failing to identify their roles as inputs to the calculation of quantitative maps.
+* Please note that if a structural data has the type of `grouped scan collection`, the use of `_suffix` alone cannot distinguish its members from each other, failing to identify their roles as inputs to the calculation of qMRI maps.
 Although such images are REQUIRED to be grouped by a proper `grouping suffix`, they are also RECOMMENDED to include at least one of the `acq`, `part` and `indexable_metadata` entities (please visit corresponding sections for details).

-**On JSON files accompanying anatomical images with `grouping suffix`:**
+**JSON files accompanying anatomical images with `grouping suffix`:**

-Please note that key-value pairs involved in the naming of an anatomy imaging data can NOT explicitly relay information regarding the sequence parameters.
+Please note that the entities involved in the naming of an anatomy imaging data can NOT explicitly relay information regarding the sequence parameters.
-Instead,the key-value pairs are used only for categorization, whereas the respective sequence parameters are contained in the sidecar JSON files.
+Instead,the entities are used only for categorization, whereas the corresponding sequence parameters are contained in the sidecar JSON files.

-For the `grouped scan collections`, majority of the acquisition parameters remain constant across multiple runs of the same sequence.
+For the `grouped scan collections`, majority of the acquisition parameters remain unchanged across multiple runs of the same sequence (i.e constituents).
 However, some of the parameters are intentionally modified to collect a dataset suitable for quantitative parameter mapping.

 In conformity with [the inheretence principle](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#the-inheritance-principle) one JSON file can point to only one image file at the same directory level.
 This does not allow splitting JSON files